cimoody/git_aid/README.md

-# git_aid
+# reference_sheets
-Repository of git commands
+Repository of reference sheets for code languages I use.